xchau/Q2-Project/README.md

 # LENDit
 ## Description

 LENDit is a community based sharing application currently for the Seattle area made for anyone who wants to reduce the cost and clutter of owning items you may only ever use a few times.
 LENDit helps save money and bring communities closer together.
-Join the community and start borrowing by adding just one item to share.
+Join the community and start borrowing by adding one item, or more, to share.

 ## Features